 - Upload all supporting documents online in PDF format to be considered in support of the fiancé visa application before you attend your biometrics enrolment appointment.

-What Are The Requirements For Fiancé Visa UK?
+What Are the Requirements for a Fiancé Visa UK?

 The requirements to be met for fiancé visa entry clearance include the following:

-Valid application: You must submit a valid fiancé visa entry clearance application in accordance with the requirement of Appendix FM of the Immigration Rules;
+Valid application: You must submit a valid fiancé visa entry clearance application in accordance with the requirements of Appendix FM of the Immigration Rules.

 Relationship requirement: The applicant must be the fiancé of a person who is either a British Citizen, a person with ILR / settled status, an EU national with pre-settled status, a refugee / humanitarian protection status holder, a Turkish Businessperson visa holder or a Turkish Worker visa holder.
-The relationship of the applicant with the UK sponsor must be genuine and subsisting and the appropriate evidence of genuineness and subsistence of marriage should be provided in support of the fiancé visa entry clearance application;
+The applicant's relationship with the UK sponsor must be genuine and subsisting, and appropriate evidence of the genuineness and subsistence of the marriage should be provided in support of the fiancé visa entry clearance application.

 Suitability Requirement: Suitability requirements as set out in Appendix FM to the Immigration Rules;